isocyanate23/neuro-mini-project/README.md

 # Real-time Object Detection Web Application

-A Flask-based web application that performs real-time object detection using YOLOv8 and streams the results to a web interface.
+A Flask-based web application that performs real-time object detection on an uploaded video.

 ## Installation